uspki/policies/certificate-policy.md

 - To specify the U.S. Federal Public Trust TLS PKI Certificate Policy and requirements, and
 - To provide requirements for what each Certification Authority shall address in its Certification Practice Statement

 This policy promotes automation to improve U.S. Federal Government efficiencies.
-This policy also incorporates Certificate Transparency as a key component in for publicly accessible and accountable services operated by the U.S. Federal Government.
+This policy also incorporates Certificate Transparency as a key component for publicly accessible and accountable services operated by the U.S. Federal Government.

 This policy is applicable to all Certification Authorities within a chain of trust under the **US Federal Public Trust TLS Root CA**.